siddharth177/learnings/README.md

-# Project Details
+# Repository Details

-    This is my learning repository.
-It has some important concepts documented in the markdown file and hands-on practice project with descriptive commits to understand a functionality or behaviour.
+    This is a repository that has some important concepts documented in the markdown file and hands-on practice project with descriptive commits to understand a functionality or behavior.

 <br>